claritylab/lucida/sirius-suite/README.md

 ### Running the kernels:
 - Most dependencies can be installed using `get-<dependency>.sh` included in [sirius-application](../sirius-application).
-The full list can be found on the [sirius-suite](http://sirius.clarity-lab.org/sirius-suite/) webpage.
+The full list of dependencies can be found on the [sirius-suite](http://sirius.clarity-lab.org/sirius-suite/) webpage.
 - Build all:
 ```bash
 $ make